| Preoiling—The Ultimate Engine "TLC" Oil is life's blood for an engine. Fuel may be the food that

 before starting will eliminate that high wear interval usually

+experienced during start.
 Changing the oil and filter at regular intervals is preferred

 preventive maintenance.
 Insidious as it may seem, however, this